Valley Falls, Rhode Island

-Valley Falls is a village and census-designated place (CDP) in the town of Cumberland, Providence County, Rhode Island, United States.
+Valley Falls is a village and census-designated place (CDP) in the town of Cumberland, Rhode Island, United States.
 The population was 12,094 at the 2020 census.

 Warren Buffett's company Berkshire Hathaway was founded in 1839 by Oliver Chace in Valley Falls as a cotton-manufacturing company, called the Valley Falls Company.
 Valley Falls is also the home of the Ann & Hope Mill.

 Geography

 Valley Falls is located at in the southern part of the town of Cumberland.
 It is bordered by the city of Central Falls to the south, the city of Attleboro, Massachusetts to the east, and the town of Lincoln to the west.
 The Blackstone River runs along the western and southern edges of the community.

 According to the United States Census Bureau, the CDP has a total area of 9.5 km2, of which 9.2 km2 is land and 0.3 km2 (3.01%) is water.